top of page

 Quick Answer and Pronunciation

-If you’re wondering how do you say good morning in Spanish, here it is: buenos días.
+If you're wondering how do you say good morning Spanish speakers use every single day, here it is: buenos días.

 Pronunciation: BWEH-nos DEE-ahsIPA: /ˈbwe.nos ˈdi.as/ source